tevfikcagridural/RAG_base/README.md

-# Retrieval-Augmented Generation (RAG) System System Structure
+# Retrieval-Augmented Generation (RAG) System Structure
 Inspired from [cookie-cutter-data-science](https://cookiecutter-data-science.drivendata.org).

 This work suggests an overview of how to structure a directory for a Retrieval-Augmented Generation (RAG) system.
 The proposed structure is designed to organize the various components and workflows typically involved in developing and maintaining the system.